 January is School Board Recognition Month.
 This is a good time to say thank you to your school board members for their dedication and service to your district.
+Use the resources provided to enhance your district's efforts to recognize school board service.

 Here are some ideas to recognize those who serve your community.